solo-io/gloo/docs/content/guides/traffic_management/destination_types/aws_lambda/_index.md

 ## How to setup and use AWS Upstream

-There are 2 steps to enabling Gloo to discover and access AWS Lambda services.
+There are 2 steps to enabling Gloo Edge to discover and access AWS Lambda services.

-1. Create an AWS Secret to give Gloo credentials to access AWS.
+1. Create an AWS Secret to give Gloo Edge credentials to access AWS.
-2. Create a Gloo upstream, referencing AWS Secret, that will populate the Gloo function catalog with available AWS Lambda functions.
+2. Create a Gloo Edge upstream, referencing AWS Secret, that will populate the Gloo Edge function catalog with available AWS Lambda functions.

 ### Create AWS Secret

-The following command will create a Kubernetes secret that contains the AWS Access Key and Secret Key needed by Gloo to connect to AWS for service discovery.
+The following command will create a Kubernetes secret that contains the AWS Access Key and Secret Key needed by Gloo Edge to connect to AWS for service discovery.

 ```shell